 The Energy Star label is only given to buildings that conserve energy better than 75% of similar buildings nationwide, making it another good benchmark to compare properties with.

-To find out exactly how environmental certification programs affect Austin office rental rates, we looked at the differences in our competitive set1 between buildings with a certification and those without.
-What we found seems to confirm the idea that construction of environmentally conscious buildings has a positive impact on office rental rates.
+To find out exactly how environmental certification programs affect Austin office rental rates, we looked at the differences in our competitive set[i] between buildings with a certification and those without.
+What we found seems to confirm the idea that environmentally conscious construction has a positive impact on office rental rates.

 In our study, 35% of the Class A office buildings citywide were certified and boasted a rental rate of $3 higher on average.
-This indicates that tenants are, in fact, willing to pay more for office space in environmentally certified buildings.
 This is something that developers can keep in mind when deciding whether it is cost effective to pursue a certification for a project.

 We also broke our analysis down by submarket to see how environmental certifications affect average rental rates in different areas.
 The Far Northwest saw the largest benefit, with a rental rate of $2.91 higher for buildings with an environmental certification.
 The CBD and Arboretum also saw a benefit, with rental rates of $2.07 and $1.81 higher respectively.